eb17/mypointnetworkflow/README.md

 Created by Eike Barnefske from HafenCity University Hamburg.

 ### Introduction
-This collection of scripts is used to examine dataset-specific properties and hyperparameters of artificial neural networks.
+This source code was created as part of my dissertation at HafenCity University Hamburg.
+The collection of scripts is used to examine dataset-specific properties and hyperparameters of artificial neural networks.
 The data preprocessing is optimized for the deep learning method PointNet.

 PointNet in the variant, of the example of xxx and xxx (<a href="http://charlesrqi.com" target="_blank">Keras</a>) is, the basic network.
 This was adapted in a few places for our purposes.
 The adapted version of PointNet is part of this repository as a script.

-The weighted loss function has been developed on the basis of the post of B. and is a script in this repository.
+The weighted loss function has been developed on the basis of the post of <a href="https://stackoverflow.com/questions/59520807/multi-class-weighted-loss-for-semantic-image-segmentation-in-keras-tensorflow" target="_blank">Mendi Barel</a> and is a script in this repository.

 The main script is xxx.
 In this script the hyperparameters and investigation parameters are defined.
 Further, scripts for data enhancement can be found in the folder xxx.
 ### Citation
 If you find our work useful in your research, please consider citing:

 	@article{Barnefske2023,
-	  title={xxxSegmentation},
-	  author={Barnefske,Eike},
+	  title={Automated segmentation and classification with artificial neural networks of objects in 3D point clouds}, author={Barnefske,Eike},
 	  journal={xx},
 	  year={2023}